Marketing without Instagram as an introverted entrepreneur

 This is the scariest platform for me.
 I was a recruiter back in the day.
 I had to use LinkedIn all the time, and I HATED it.
 I always felt grimy sliding into people’s inbox asking them to either quit their job, or hire someone new.
 Just thinking about it now makes my skin crawl.

 I know I need to get over this fear, and that I won’t be using it like I did when I was in recruitment.
-My big goal for April is to optimise my profile, and start slowly refamiliarising myself with the platform.

 Other options for you, & ones I'm open to exploring next